briandorsey/mtmws_cards/backyard_rain/CUSTOMIZING.md

 `pub const AUDIO_LIGHT: &[u8; 461844] = include_bytes!("../data/backyard_rain_light_loop_short.wav");`

+These lines reserve the exact number of bytes and include the WAV file in the firmware image.
 The number with value 461844 in this example must be replaced with the size of the file in bytes.
 This should be available by inspecting the file's properties via a right-click.
-The filename should be replaced with the name of each custom WAV file placed in `backyard_rain/data` in an earlier step.
+The filename should be replaced with the name of each custom WAV file placed in `backyard_rain/data` in the earlier audio file preparation step.

 ### Compile the Card